RYAN'S STORY: From Advertising to Africa, and Back

-In 2011, after taking a trust fall off the corporate ladder to realign his career around more purposeful work, Ryan Gallagher crossed his fingers and launched GoodGallagher.
+In 2011, after taking a trust fall off the corporate ladder to realign his career around more purposeful work, Ryan Gallagher crossed his fingers, closed his eyes, and launched GoodGallagher.

 For the first couple years, Ryan partnered with ad agencies and design firms (Sockeye, Enviromedia, Thread, Ammonista), as a freelance brand + marketing strategist for clients like Icebreaker, OHSU, Jawbone UP, and Oregon Metro.
 But eventually, opportunities presented themselves that quickly evolved GoodGallagher into what it has become today: an independent brand strategy + design consultancy focused entirely on purpose-driven organizations.

 Sure, the big consumer brands have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
 Often with one-hand tied behind their backs, good causes and campaigns need to raise awareness, spur engagement, and build trust with their audiences--be it supporters, volunteers, or funders.
 Sometimes even taking on a bigger challenge of behavior change and social impact.